IBM/cpdctl/README.md

 ### macOS x64
 * Archive name `cpdctl_darwin_amd64.tar.gz`
 * Issue command `$ tar zxf cpdctl_darwin_mad64.tar.gz` to extract the `cpdctl` executable from the archive.
-* Run `cpdctl`.
-Dismiss the warning message `"cpdctl" cannot be opened because the developer cannot be verified`.
-* Go to `System Preferences` -> `Security & Privacy`, click on the lock icon and enter your password to allow modifications.
-* In the 'General' section, find entry `"cpdctl" was blocked from use because it is not from an identified developer` and click `Allow Anyway`.
-* Run `cpdctl` again.
-Select `Open` on the warning message `macOS cannot verify the developer...`.

 ## Configuration
 > ![New in 1.1.34](https://img.shields.io/badge/New%20in-1.1.34-blue)